 These two restaurants on Mount Teide are owned by the same management group and have the same menu.
 Restaurante La Bamby is located across the street from Papillon and Restaurante el Portillo is located a few kilometers down the road just past the Portillo visitor’s center.
 Both have large capacities (300+) and big parking lots catering to the motor coaches.
 However, they turn the food quickly.
 We ate at La Bamby were pleasantly surprised at the quality.
 They serve mostly Canarian cuisine, but have a few tapas and pintxos on the menu.
 It was not the best restaurant in Tenerife, however, it was better than we expected.

-If you’re planning a Mount Teide Trip, your experience will be greatly enhanced if you come prepared.
+If you’re planning a trip, your experience will be greatly enhanced if you come prepared.
 We recommend bringing:

-Hat, gloves, and warm clothes: It can get cold up the Mt Teide summit, even in summer.
+Hat, gloves, and warm clothes: It can get cold up on the summit, even in summer.
 Be sure to pack warm clothes and dress in layers.
 It seems strange to bring warm clothes to a best destination like Tenerife, but you’ll thank us!

-Water bottle: You should bring a large water bottle for your trip up Mt.
-Teide.
+Water bottle: You should bring a large water bottle for your trip.
 And if you plan on hiking the summit, you should bring a second water bottle.
 While the temperatures on the summit can be cool, you’ll be exerting lots of energy and you should stay hydrated.

 Where is Mount Teide?